boyanfan/dream-engine/README.md

 ## Using Dream Engine in Your Project
-To use Dream Engine in your own CMake-based projects, you can either install Dream Engine to a system or local path, or include it as a subdirectory.
+To use Dream Engine in your own CMake-based projects, you can either install Dream Engine to a system or local path or include it as a subdirectory.
 If you choose the latter
 (without installation), your `CMakeLists.txt` configuration may include the following fields.